banyspy/SpeechRecognitionGame/README.md

 Shout out to **[oshoham](https://github.com/oshoham)** the creator of said plugin.

 # How to use this project
+Simply download the project and then execute **SpeechRecognition.exe** file and the game will start.

+*Below refer to the source code for the project itself which is not upload yet*<br>
 Open this project in Unity editor and you may edit the project or build it into game and try.<br>

 # Important